England | Scotland | Wales | Northern Ireland | Ireland

 Please make an appointment through the reception but please explain clearly the nature of the medical so that adequate time can be given to you.
 Please note that all non-NHS work attracts a charge.

-Private physiotherapy is carried out by our private physiotherapist, Mr. Thomas, in the physiotherapy room on the first floor on Monday and Wednesday afternoons and on Saturday mornings by appointment.
-Appointments can be made by telephoning the surgery number 01708 478800.
+Private physiotherapy is carried out by our private physiotherapist, Mr. Thomas, in the physiotherapy room on the first floor providing a service between Monday and Saturday appointment.
+Recognised by all major insurance companies.
+Mr Thomas specialised in all musculoskeletal conditions.
+Appointments can be made by telephoning the surgery number 01708 478800 or 07956671390.
+Home visits also available by request.
 Referral for NHS treatment must be initiated by your doctor.